PaddlePaddle/PaddleSeg/configs/pssl/README.md

        --save_dir ${path_save}/snapshot
 ```

 After the pre-training, the weights are saved in `${path_save}/snapshot/iter_xxx/model.pdparams`.
-Conventionall, we use the 5th epoch's checkpoint to do the downstream tasks, i.e., 66725th iter.
+Conventionall, we use the 5th epoch's checkpoint, i.e., 66725th iter (total batch size = 12 * 8 = 96), to do the downstream tasks.

+For other models, modify the configuration file as needed.

 ## Downstream Tasks
 ---